 Alternative medicine offers effective natural treatments for these painful and annoying shallow lesions that develop in the soft tissues of the mouth.
 Even if it’s only the size of a pencil eraser, a canker sore can be hard to handle and treat.
-Thankfully, though, there are a number of natural home remedies you can use to achieve relief and eradicate this painful condition.
+Thankfully, there are a number of home remedies for canker sores that you can use to achieve relief and eradicate this painful condition.
 A few of our favorite home remedies are apple cider vinegar, alum, and baking soda.

 What’s the Difference Between a Canker Sore and a Cold Sore?